North Carolina Department of Juvenile Justice and Delinquency Prevention

 The North Carolina Department of Juvenile Justice and Delinquency Prevention (DJJDP) was a state agency of North Carolina, headquartered in Raleigh.
 The agency operates juvenile corrections facilities in the state.
 It is now a part of the North Carolina Department of Public Safety.

+History

+The Executive Organization Act of 1971 created the Department of Social Rehabilitation and Control.
+In 1974 the name was changed to the Department of Corrections.

 Facilities

 The department operates four youth development centers (YDCs) and nine youth detention centers.
 The YDCs are state-oriented correctional facilities that provide educational and vocational courses to youth.
 A youth who is of age 10 or older may be committed to a YDC for a minimum of a six-month stay.
 The average stay of a youth in YDC is about 375 days (1 year and 10 days).
 The 1998 Juvenile Justice Reform Act states that only serious offenders, violent offenders, and chronic offenders may be ordered to attend YDCs.
 The public at times has confused the YDCs with the youth correctional facilities operated by the North Carolina Department of Correction.
 The detention centers are regional correctional facilities that temporarily house juveniles before they receive final placement or before they go to trial.
 The detention centers provide services to all counties except Durham, Forsyth, Guilford, and Mecklenburg, which operate their own regional youth detention centers.